How to Get Out of Credit Card Debt Fast

 Adjust your monthly payment amount to better suit your financial resources

-Help your credit record by moving credit card debt to an installment loan
+Have a positive impact on your credit record by moving credit card debt to an installment loan

 Possibilities include consolidating debt with a balance transfer credit card, a personal loan, or a home equity loan.